Compact Data Structures for Network Telemetry: Complex Data Structures

 In data plane hardware, maintaining multiple sketch instances for tracking HHHs is resource-heavy and often infeasible when the number of layers is large.
 CocoSketch~\cite{cocosketch} tackles this problem by maintaining a single sketch instance and leveraging the hardware resources more efficiently.
 CocoSketch is designed to support heavy hitter queries over arbitrary flow keys in a pre-defined hierarchy.
 It is motivated by the challenge to predict what specific keys are relevant before the fact (e.g., security events and performance anomalies).
 The key insight behind CocoSketch shares the same theoretical basis with Unbiased Space Saving~\cite{ting2018data} to address the subset sum problem~\cite{priority-sample}.
 Given a set of items, each with a weight, the subset sum estimation problem estimates the total weight of any subset of items.
 The problem of arbitrary partial key queries can be cast as the subset sum estimation problem: the size of a partial-key flow $e$ equals the total size of a subset of full-key flows that match on the partial key with $e$.
-For instance, the size of a flow $e$ defined by the fields of source IP and destination IP equals the total size of all 5-tuple flows that share the source IP and destination IP with $e$.
-Thus, with the Unbiased Space Saving technique, CocoSketch minimizes the variance of its subset-sum estimation for querying arbitrary flow keys.
+For instance, the size of a flow $e$ defined by the fields of source IP and destination IP equals the total size of all 5-tuple flows that share the source IP and destination IP with $e$. \red{Unbiased Space Saving is very similar to the original Space-Saving algorithm, yet in the case that the item is not in the table, instead of always replacing the item with the minimum counter, it will only replace it with a probability based on the value of the counter.
+Using the } Unbiased Space Saving technique, CocoSketch minimizes the variance of its subset-sum estimation for querying arbitrary flow keys.

-\textbf{Single metric over separate keys.} A straightforward way to estimate a metric over different flow keys would require instantiating multiple separate data structures (e.g., using three Count-Min sketches to detect the heavy flows in source IP, destination IP, and 5-tuple).
+\textbf{Single metric over separate keys.} A straightforward way to estimate a metric over different flow keys would require instantiating multiple separate data structures (e.g., using three count-min sketches to detect the heavy flows in source IP, destination IP, and 5-tuple).
 Having separate data structures would consume significant memory space in the data plane.
 What's worse is that to maintain line rate, programmable switches only allow a small constant number of memory accesses per packet, making it infeasible to update multiple data structures for every packet.